Jerome Thomas: Charlton Athletic

-He signed a new three-year contract after Iain Dowie was installed as manager in summer 2006, and defended Dowie after the club's poor start to the season, saying "I laugh at people when they talk about relegation.
+He signed a new three-year contract after Iain Dowie was installed as manager in the summer of 2006 and defended Dowie after the club's poor start to the season, saying, "I laugh at people when they talk about relegation.
 There's no way we will go down."
 Dowie was sacked in November 2006, and new manager Les Reed told Thomas he was not needed at The Valley.
-However Reed's reign would prove even shorter than Dowie's, and new manager Alan Pardew returned Thomas to the starting eleven but could not steer the club away from relegation at the end of the 2006–07 season.
+However, Reed's reign would prove even shorter than Dowie's.
+New manager Alan Pardew returned Thomas to the starting eleven but could not steer the club away from relegation at the end of the 2006–07 season.
 He featured 33 times in the 2007–08 campaign as Charlton finished 11th in the Championship.

 Portsmouth

 In August 2008, he joined Premier League club Portsmouth on an initial season-long loan, which was made into a permanent transfer for an undisclosed fee after only six days.
 Chief executive Peter Storrie stated that "It frees up a loan space for us" and said that the fee would be dependent on how many appearances Thomas made.
-He was signed by Harry Redknapp, however injuries prevented him from establishing himself in the first team under Redknapp.
-He struggled to return to full fitness after fracturing his spine and was released by Portsmouth in July 2009, having made only three first team appearances in the 2008–09 season.
+He was signed by Harry Redknapp; however, injuries prevented him from establishing himself in the first-team under Redknapp.
+He struggled to return to full fitness after fracturing his spine and was released by Portsmouth in July 2009, having made only three first-team appearances in the 2008–09 season.